MySQL Enterprise Service Manager is the central hub of the MySQL Enterprise Monitor installation and is responsible for the following:

 The MySQL Enterprise Monitor User Interface is a web-based interface to the MySQL Enterprise Service Manager.
 MySQL Enterprise Monitor User Interface provides a quick overview of the current status of your hosts and MySQL instances, and enables you to drill down into the current status, events, and historical information submitted by each MySQL Enterprise Monitor Agent.

 The main features of the MySQL Enterprise Monitor User Interface include:

-The Query Analyzer page helps you identify problematic queries.
+Query Analyzer enables analysis of problematic queries.

-Advisors filter and evaluate the information broadcast by the Monitoring Agents and present it to the Events page when the defined thresholds are breached.
+Advisors filter and evaluate the information broadcast by the Monitoring Agents and present it to the Events view when the defined thresholds are breached.
 They also present advice on what caused the breach and how to correct it.
 There are more than 200 Advisors, all of which are enabled by default.
 Thresholds are the predefined limits for Advisors.
 If the monitored data breaches the defined threshold, an event is generated and displayed on the Events page.
 Advisor thresholds use a variety of different value types, depending on the monitored value.
 Some use percentages, such as percentage of maximum number of connections.
 Others use timed durations, such as the average statement execution time.
 It is also possible to check if specific configuration elements are present or correct.